Bindhu-cpu/Offline-Student-AI-assistant/README.md

 2. Run the model:
    ollama run tinyllama

-Note: Model file is not included due to large size.
+Note:The TinyLlama model file is not uploaded to GitHub due to its large size.
+Please download it using Ollama.

 👩‍💻 Author
 Bindhu